ayobamifeez/International_Breweries/README.md

 # International_Breweries_Sales_Performance

-International Breweries Plc is reviewing performance for one of its key product lines across multiple regions for the last fiscal year.
+📊International Breweries Plc is reviewing performance for one of its key product lines across multiple regions for the last fiscal year.
 The Commercial Planning team wants to understand:
 - How the product has performed month-by-month
 - Whether distribution gaps and stock issues affected sales
 - What drivers led to growth or decline

-## What's Inside
+## What's Inside📊
 - **Excel Dataset
 - **pbix/** – Final Power BI dashboard file
 - **screenshot/** - Data Model Relationship Workflow, Executive Summaries, Line Tooltip, MoM growth & decline

-## Requirements
+## Requirements⚙️
 - Excel and Power Bi

 ## How to Use